- Upcoming trips

-Our Azores Soft Outdoor Adventure is perfect for adventuresome travelers looking for varied outdoor activities combined with diverse European Island culture.
+Our Portugal Azores Islands Adventure is perfect for travelers looking for varied outdoor activities combined with diverse European Island culture.
 Walk, Bike, Paddle!
 We have planned a fantastic varied itinerary on this unique and spectacular island archipelagos adventure!

 Composed of 9 unique lush green islands of volcanic origin the archipelago is teeming with dramatic vistas, wildlife, geological wonders and picturesque villages.
 Located about two thirds of the way between the east coast of the United States and Portugal the area enjoys a pleasant temperate climate all year round.

-The main attraction of the Azores is the immense beauty of the natural and human-modified landscape.
-Active travelers interested in island culture and activities will find a match here.
-Activities include trekking, biking and kayaking to name just a few.
-Here you’ll find islands with tropical characteristics but European character.
-You can walk, bike or boat during the day, then sit down to a great meal with fine (and sometimes local) wines at night.
+The immense natural beauty of the Azores Landscape is one of its main attractions.
+Travelers interested in experiencing island culture while being active will find a match here.
+Day trips include walking, trekking, biking and kayaking if the weather permits to name just a few.
+Here you’ll find islands with both tropical and European character.
+You can walk, bike or boat during the day, then sit down to a great local meal with fine Portuguese wines at night.

-We will spend time on at least 4 Islands, starting with Sao Miguel where you will fly in to.
-Other Islands will likely include Pico, Sao Gorge, and Terceria, spending a couple of days on each (perhaps also Flores and Corvo).
+We will spend time on at least 4 Islands, starting with Terceira where you will fly in to.
+Other Islands will likely include Pico, Sao Gorge, and Faial, spending a couple of days on each (perhaps also Flores and Corvo).

 Azoreans have developed their own distinct regional identity and cultural traits, from a combination of continental Portuguese customs brought by various waves of immigration and local political and environmental factors.
 Because these once-uninhabited and remote islands were settled sporadically over a span of two centuries, their culture, dialect, cuisine, and traditions vary considerably.